shiznit0587/AdventOfCode2020/README.md

 A chronicle of what I've tried and learned each day.

+### Day 8

+- This time, I'm actually sticking with records as my state storage instead of using tuples.
+It's easier to read, and doesn't require re-passing every unchanged part.
+- Modifying a single value in an immutable array seems harder than it should be.
+The answers on this [SO question](https://stackoverflow.com/questions/29966294/how-to-edit-an-item-in-a-mutable-list-in-f-and-allow-the-other-items-in-the-lis) showcase that well, and also led me to learn about [ref cells](https://stackoverflow.com/questions/3221200/f-let-mutable-vs-ref), which may allow me to solve future problems more imeratively.
+- Part 1 runs really fast, only 13ms!
+I think it's because everything is on the stack and `runProgram` is tail-recursive.

 ### Day 7

 - I learned that regex capture patterns within a repeated capture pattern will greedily match only within the last instance of the repeated pattern.